 Before meeting this leprechaun, it didn’t seem consequential that I was not an experienced driver when planning my itinerary for the two-week trip.
 Even though I was a city girl who rarely drove a car, I had a valid driver’s license.
 And I wasn’t naïve.
 I had done my research.
 I knew that I would be driving on the wrong side of the road and the opposite way on the roundabouts.
 I knew it would require a little extra concentration.
 Okay, maybe a lot.
 But I didn’t believe it would be anything I could not handle.
 And I was savvy enough to purchase auto insurance through my American Express card just in case there were any mishaps along the way.
 I wouldn’t dream of leaving home without that!
 I felt prepared.

 Yes, an automobile was central to my plans.
 It was too late now to reconsider, even if I wanted to.

 The conversation slowed to a dribble then ceased, and I was left with my own thoughts.
 I hoped this guy was exaggerating the danger.
 You know, the way the Irish weave a yarn.
 I decided to dismiss his warning.
 Maybe he was just a patronizing male chauvinist perturbed that I was young and female and traveling alone and found it amusing to scare me.

 This reverie was interrupted by a call to board.
-My next-door neighbor shook his head with a tad of exasperation, and with a tittle of irony he said: “Good Luck.”
+My next-door neighbor shook his head with a tad of exasperation, and with a sardonic grin he said: “Good Luck.”